spogburn/spogburn.github.io/_portfolio/ux_writing.md

 ![Project Setup Screen Iterations]({{ '/images/ux_writing/setupscreenlarge.png' | absolute_url }}){: .align-center}
 <br/>

 ## Process
-I developed voice, tone, and vocabularly by conducting research about the terms, tone and terms bularly used by freelancers and business owners, along with information about the targeted user groups.
+I developed voice, tone, and vocabularly by conducting research about the terms, tone and terms used by freelancers and business owners, along with information about the targeted user groups.

+### Role
+I received basic screens from a designer, conducted competitive research, updated the wireframe copy and raised questions about user journeys for follow-up work

+### User definition
+- Freelancers
+- Business owners hiring freelance workers

 ### App voice
 I conducted research into user vocabulary and analyzed competitors in the space as I developed an initial voice for the app.